A causal inference framework for spatial confounding: Application

 The exposure shift of interest is 0.1 $\mu g/m^3$.
 We choose this small shift due to a lack of positivity for larger shifts.
-Under linearity this effect can be multiplied by 10 in order to recover the implied average effect of a 0.1 $\mu g/m^3$ shift in exposure, and if the effect of exposure is approximately locally linear this rescaling is likely to provide a reasonable approximation.
+Under linearity, this effect can be multiplied by 10 in order to recover the implied average effect of a 0.1 $\mu g/m^3$ shift in exposure, and if the effect of exposure is approximately locally linear, this rescaling is likely to provide a reasonable approximation.
 Because 0.1 $\mu g/m^3$ is too small of an effect to be of policy relevance we recommend rescaling.
 After rescaling the values we obtain may be compared to the results of linear models (by appropriate rescaling), but the effective interpretation of the coefficients of those linear models relies on the assumption of effect linearity which we do not make for non-linear models.
 Except for the linear models, 95\% confidence intervals are by bootstrap standard errors.
 Our estimates are recorded in Table \ref{tab:ests}.

 Beginning with the linear effect models, we see that the effect of adjusting for NDVI is similar to the effect of adjusting for spatial location.
 This is consistent with the understanding that spatial location stands in for the unmeasured confounder NDVI.
-However, an assumption of linear effect may not be consistent with the data.
-As we can see from Figure \ref{fig:scatter}, there appears to be a threshold effect where an effect only appears at high levels of exposure.
+However, an assumption of linear effect may not be consistent with air pollution exposure (see, for example, \cite{lin2022long} and \cite{miller2024nonlinear}).
+As we can see from Figure \ref{fig:pm25}, there appears to be a threshold effect where an effect only appears at high levels of exposure.
 The non-linear effect GAM models assume a homogeneous effect but do not assume the effect is linear.
-The estimates from these models are different from those of the linear effect models, but they display similar pattern by which adjusting for spatial location and NDVI has a qualitatively similar effect.
+The estimates from these models are different from those of the linear effect models, but they display a similar pattern in which adjusting for spatial location and NDVI has a qualitatively similar effect.
 However, adjusting for spatial location decreases the magnitude of the estimated effect by more than adjusting for NDVI, suggesting that adjusting for space ``picks up" additional confounding variables.

 We also fit BART models which assume neither homogeneity or linearity.
 The non-spatial estimates (Adjustment: Neither or NDVI) are very similar to the non-linear GAM estimates, but the models which adjust for space (not shown) were aberrant, suggesting a much \textit{larger} effect magnitude.
 We believe that in this scenario, the BART model was incapable of learning the appropriate adjustment for space; perhaps the inclusion of a larger set of covariates makes this model fitting more difficult.
 In addition, the large sample size makes posterior sampling computationally difficult, and the estimates may be prone to Monte Carlo error.
 The BART - smooth model is our attempt at a compromise, in which a BART model is fit using the estimated functional smooth from the non-linear/GAM spatial outcome model rather than spatial location itself.
 That is, while BART is incapable of adjusting for the raw spatial location, it may yield reasonable estimates if fed the smooth term estimated from the GAM model.
 (We write the adjustment sets for these models with an asterisk to denote this distinction.)
 We do in fact observe the BART - smooth estimates to be similar to the non-linear/GAM estimates.